jomar-liu/seng637-a5-group-5/Assignment5-ReportTemplate.md

 # Assessment Using Reliability Demonstration Chart

+To apply the data to RDC, we assumed that in each time interval, the failure appeared at an even time.
+E.g., for the first interval where FC = 2, E = 0.05, we assumed each failure took 0.025 hours.
+Then, we calculate the cumulative time for the RDC's Interval When Observed column.
+For the 92 failure occured, the cumulative E = 54.3.

+## Evaluation and Justification of How We Decide the MTTFmin

+For the risk profile, we set Discrimination Ratio γ = 1.2, Developer's Risk α = 0.1, and User's Risk β = 0.1.

+The MTTFmin was determined by iteratively adjusting the MTTF until finding the boundary where the line never crosses into the Reject region and ends up in the Accept region.

+In the end, the MTTFmin we found was roughly 54 intervals / 1500 Failures = 0.036.
+Therefore, twice of it is 54 / 750 = 0.072, half of it is 54 / 3000 = 0.018.

+As shown in the following plots, the line never enters the Reject region and ends at the Accept region when MTTF = 0.036; when MTTF = 0.072, the SUT is rejected shortly after the 15th failure; when MTTF = 0.018, more parts of the line stay in the Accept region.

+The MTTFmin of 0.036 seems much lower than the overall average MTTF, where 54.3 / 92 = 0.59.
+Because the software experienced a severe density of failures early in testing (13 failures in the first 1.05 units of effort), the chart plot rises aggressively at the start.
+To prevent the software from crossing the Reject boundary during this early unstable phase, the target MTTF had to be lowered drastically to 0.036.

 ## Plot for MTTFmin
 ![](./media/RDC_1.png)
 ## Plot for twice of MTTFmin
 ![](./media/RDC_2.png)
 ## Plot for half of MTTFmin
 ![](./media/RDC_3.png)

+## Advantages of RDC

+1. Time and cost efficient: a buggy system may enter the Reject region quickly, saving QA resources.
+2. Highly visual and easy to understand.
+3. Customizable risk profiles: they can be adjusted to fit different types of systems' strictness.

+## Disadvantages of RDC

 # Comparison of Results